Azure Bicep | Deploy Virtual Machines

 // outputting deployment result and dns url for connection

-output hostname string = pip.properties.dnsSettings.fqdnwin11.bicep
+output hostname string = pip.properties.dnsSettings.fqdn

 @description('Username for the Virtual Machine.')